jbnicolai/koaning.github.io/koaning-blog/content/human-entropy.md

 **Edit:**

-For good exerpience, don't read this blogpost on mobile.
-The **d3** stuff is heavy.</blockquote>
+You may not want to read this blogpost on mobile.
+The **d3** stuff can be a bit heavy.</blockquote>

 <hr>

-We'll do an experiment to see if humans perhaps can generate random numbers effectively.
+In this document we'll do an experiment to see if humans can generate random numbers effectively.
+We will use you, a human to do this.
 Please click the heads/tails button as randomly as you can.
-You may also use the 1 (heads) or 0 (tails) keys on your keyboards (which probably is a whole lot faster if you are on a laptop).
+You may also use the 1 (heads) or 0 (tails) keys on your keyboards (which probably is a whole lot faster if you1011011101110 are on a laptop).

 <div id="chart"></div>